-- (excluding chemicals and other hazardous apparatus) AND that this can only be done under the Physical Sciences teacher's direct supervision and in the Physical Sciences teacher's presence AT ALL TIMES. - The EA should not be left alone with any Physical Sciences apparatus.
-The science apparatus that the EA can assist the Physical Sciences teacher with are things like beakers, mass pieces, trolleys etcetera and excludes all dangerous and hazardous apparatus and all chemicals. - 10.
-Parental support to assist their children: - The subject teacher should work in collaboration with the EA to provide feedback on learner performance to parents during parents' evening. - They can also assist by putting together the subject records necessary for such meetings, e.g. printed mark sheets, learners' test scripts, learner attendance records, parents' register, etc. as part of evidence that might be required by a parent.
+- The subject educator should work in collaboration with the EA to provide feedback on learner performance to parents during parents' evening. - They can also assist by putting together the subject records necessary for such meetings, e.g. printed mark sheets, learners' test scripts, learner attendance records, parents' register, etc. as part of evidence that might be required by a parent.